Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Introduction

-While recent studies of Sign-based Stochastic Gradient Descent (signSGD) approaches have made theoretical advancements \citep{bernstein2018signsgd,bernstein2019signsgd,safaryan2021stochastic,chzhen2023signsvrg}, prevailing analyses of sign-based SGD methods rely on the assumption of data being independently sampled with replacement at each iteration of the training.
-This contradicts the practical implementation in most large-scale machine learning problems, which typically utilize without-replacement SGD or Random Reshuffling (RR).
-Specifically, RR shuffles the dataset at the beginning of each epoch to acquire a random permutation of the index set $[n]$, and updates the model by sequentially reading data from this permutation.
+While recent studies on sign-based Stochastic Gradient Descent (signSGD) have made significant theoretical advancements \citep{bernstein2018signsgd,bernstein2019signsgd,safaryan2021stochastic,chzhen2023signsvrg},they all assume data are independently sampled with replacement at each iteration.
+This assumption diverges from the practical implementation in most large-scale machine learning problems, which typically employ Random Reshuffling (RR) by first shuffling the entire dataset at the beginning of each epoch to obtain a random permutation of the index set $[n]$, and updating the model by sequentially reading data from this permutation.
 The sequential passage of the dataset makes RR easier to implement and more computationally efficient than SGD \citep{bottou2012stochastic,recht2012beneath,recht2013parallel,sun2019optimization,gurbuzbalaban2021why}.
-Despite its empirical superiority over SGD, proving RR's faster convergence theoretically is challenging due to statistical dependencies among iterates.
-It is not until recently that RR is shown to converge faster than SGD in both convex problems \citep{haochen2019random,nagaraj2019sgd,safran2020how,gurbuzbalaban2021why} and nonconvex problems \citep{meng2019convergence,li2019incremental}.
-However, the convergence analysis of signSGD with random reshuffling remains unaddressed, which leaves the following questions open:
+Despite its empirical superiority over SGD, theoretically proving RR's faster convergence is challenging because of statistical dependencies among iterates.
+RR was not until recently shown to converge faster than SGD in both convex problems \citep{haochen2019random,nagaraj2019sgd,safran2020how,gurbuzbalaban2021why} and nonconvex problems \citep{mishchenko2020random, nguyen2021unified}.
+However, the convergence analysis of signSGD with random reshuffling remains an open problem, which motivates the central question of our work:

 In this work, we provide the first convergence analysis of algorithms using sign-based updates and random reshuffling-based data sampling schemes.
 The primary challenges in our analyses stem from two key factors: (1) the introduction of biased gradient estimators by the sign-based compressor, and (2) the complex statistical dependency between iterations fostered by the without-replacement sampling scheme.